-Dr. de los Reyes is a Professor of Civil, Construction, and Environmental Engineering, Associate Faculty of Microbiology, and Training Faculty of Biotechnology at North Carolina State University.
+Dr. de los Reyes is Glenn E. and Phyllis J. Futrell Distinguished Professor of Civil, Construction, and Environmental Engineering, University Faculty Scholar, Associate Faculty of Microbiology, and Training Faculty of Biotechnology at North Carolina State University.
 He has been teaching and doing research on wastewater engineering for 25 years.
 For the past 20 years, he has been teaching undergraduate and graduate classes on drinking water treatment, wastewater treatment plant design, environmental microbiology, environmental biotechnology, and water and sanitation in developing countries.
 His research focuses on biological processes and combines modeling, bioreactor experiments, and molecular microbial ecology tools in addressing fundamental and practical issues in environmental biotechnology and environmental engineering.
 He has also worked in water and sanitation issues in developing countries, and has current or past collaborations in the Philippines, India, China, South Africa, Malawi, Belgium, Pakistan, Rwanda, Madagascar, Kenya, and Ghana.

 Current and past research projects (funding of ~ $9 M in last 20 years) include: molecular analysis and modeling of the competition between filaments and floc-formers in activated sludge (National Science Foundation), ecophysiology of nitrifiers and denitrifiers in microbial floc (NSF), swine waste treatment system for nitrogen removal (US Department of Agriculture), fate of bioagents in landfills (EPA), microbial characterization of landfills (Waste Management, Inc.), molecular techniques for groundwater remediation sites (US DOE/DOD), foam control methods (Hazen and Sawyer), detecting environmentally versatile Bacillus strains (Novozymes Biochemicals, Inc.), sludge dewatering (NC WRRI), grease interceptors (CSPA), system-wide optimization of wastewater treatment plants using genetic algorithms, factors affecting fats, oils, and grease deposits in sewers (WRRI), wastewater treatment for rural areas (NC Rural Center), water reuse systems, novel techniques for detecting denitrifiers (NSF), aerobic granulation (NSF), anaerobic co-digestion (WRRI, NSF, EREF), photosynthetic bioreactors for energy (NSF), and sanitation technologies (Gates Foundation).